 - 06 December 2010 | Surfing

-If you are simply interested in having fun, why don't you try to shape a cork surfboard?
-Yes, they are very rare, they float and they are not very heavy.
-Cork is not everywhere as it only can be extracted in the Southwestern countries of Europe and in the North of Africa.
-Portugal produces 50% of the world's cork and also has great surfing conditions.
+Cork is hard to source, as the trees can only be extracted from the Southwestern countries of Europe and in the North of Africa.
+Portugal produces 50% of the world's cork (and also has great surfing conditions).

 Learn how to shape a surfboard.